CUSTOMER ANALYTICS2025-12-04

 LTV is generally the revenue you generate from any given client over some period.

-LTV can be difficult to understand in a young business where there is no large quantity of historical data, but it is definitely a major element you can use to improve the effectiveness of your business decision-making.
+LTV can be challenging to understand in a young business without a large volume of historical data.
+Still, it is definitely a significant factor you can use to improve the effectiveness of your business decision-making.

 How Do You Calculate Customer LTV?

 There are several techniques to calculate LTV.
-It involves measuring how long an individual client is expected to continue with your business, and how much revenue he/she will contribute over his subscription.
+It involves measuring how long an individual client is expected to remain with your business and how much revenue they will contribute over their subscription.

-A very simple method to calculate LTV is to multiply the average revenue a client generates over a month/quarter by the average duration of the contract.
+A straightforward method to calculate LTV is to multiply the average monthly or quarterly revenue a client generates by the average contract duration.

-Once you have got the CAC and LTV, you can easily calculate the ratio.
-For this, you must divide the LTV by the CAC.
+Once you have the CAC and LTV, you can easily calculate the ratio.
+To do this, divide the LTV by the CAC.

-A 3:1 LTV/CAC ratio is a good target, which defines you should make 3 times more of what you would invest in acquiring clients.
+A 3:1 LTV/CAC ratio is a good target, which means you should make 3 times more than what you would invest in acquiring clients.

-LTV/CAC ratio of less than 3 indicates marketing expenses are high, and the focus should be on reducing expenses.
+LTV/CAC ratio below 3 indicates high marketing expenses, and the focus should be on reducing costs.

 How to Improve LTV/CAC Ratio?